YashAgrawal01/Assignment-2/vectacorp/README.md

 # Assignment 2
 ### Created a four-page website for Vecta Corp.
-The website will include web pages for:
+The website includes web pages for:
 - Home
 - About Us
 - Solutions